-In the old days, and by that I mean anything more than about five years ago, companies could get away with overly-complex marketing content.
-Prospective customers were willing to act as filters to manually weed-out the relevant information from the fluff, rhetoric, unsubstantiated claims and chest-beating.
+In the old days – and by that I mean anything more than about five years ago – companies could get away with overly-complex marketing content.
+Prospective customers were willing to act as filters to manually weed-out the relevant information from the fluff, rhetoric, unsubstantiated claims, and corporate chest-beating.

 Today, that’s no longer the case.
-Customers have less patience.
+Customers have less patience – and higher expectations of you.
 Your business might be offering exactly what they’re looking for, but they’re not going to spend their time to find out.
 That’s your job, not theirs.

 - The first level is to clearly and succinctly tell them whether they’re wasting their time looking at your value offering: does your product / service do what they need it to do.
 Simple, short sentences that let them know if they’ve come to the right place.